elastic/elasticsearch-net/docs/5.0-breaking-changes/nest-breaking-changes.md

 # Breaking Changes

 Oh my goodness, this looks like a lot of breaking changes!
 This is true but please take note that this list is very very extensive
 It includes every single *binary* breaking change.
-In alot of cases these will not necessarily equate to compiler errors.
+In a lot of cases these will not necessarily equate to compiler errors.

 ## StatsAggregator renamed to StatsAggregation